-Problem: Excessive dirt accumulation surrounding air registers in the home.
+5. Problem: Excessive dirt accumulation surrounding air registers in the home.

-Possible Causes: Remedies: Smoke discharge from loading door while refueling.
-Always pull exhaust bypass rod completely forward before opening fuel door.
-Furnace is not connected to return air duct and is drawing dirt from furnace room floor and disbursing it throughout home.
+Possible Causes: Remedies: Furnace is not connected to return air duct and is drawing dirt from furnace room floor and disbursing it throughout home.
 Connect to return air duct system.
 Filter box not installed, or no filter in filter box.
 Install filter box on furnace.
 Install filter in filter box.

-Problem: Smoke from the fire chamber is puffing back through the forced draft motor.
+6. Problem: Smoke from the fire chamber is puffing back through the draft control.

 Possible Causes: Remedies: Furnace is not connected to return air and is drawing smoke fumes from the flue.
 Connect to return air duct system.
 Or room may be too airtight, refer to "Location and Installation" section on page 3.
 Excessively long run of stove pipe from furnace to flue.
 Relocate the furnace so the horizontal run does not exceed 5 feet and has a 2 inch rise per foot.
-Too many elbows.
-The run should not contain more than 2 elbows.
-Insufficient flue size.
-Replace with a larger flue providing a minimum of 50 square inches but not more than 100 square inches of draft area.
+Too many elbows. • The run should not contain more than 2 elbows.
+Insufficient flue size. • Replace with a larger flue providing a minimum of 50 square inches but not more than 100 square inches of draft area.
 If the flue is within these specifications, check the draft with a draft gage (manometer).
 Your flue should provide a minimum of .04 water column inches and a maximum of .08 water column inches.